what we do

 In 2012 a group of like-minded east Belfast residents who are passionate about arts and culture came together to run a festival on their own doorstep; the East Belfast Arts Festival.
 After several very successful years, the event was rebranded the EastSide Arts Festival in 2015 and the headline event that year was Van Morrison on Cyprus Avenue.

-The 2022 festival will run from 4-14 August in venues across east Belfast.
-Watch this space and join us to celebrate our 10th birthday!
+The 2023 festival ran from 27 July – 6 August in venues across east Belfast.
+Watch this space for 2024 festival dates and information…

 Who We Are